pszujewski/ostep/README.md

 ## Persistence

 A hard drive or solid state drive are common repositories for long-lived data.
 The software in the operating system that usually manages the disk is called the file system.
 Files are shared across processes.

 ## What's missing in this book

 There is a lot of netowrking code in the OS that is not covered in this book.
 Instead you should take a class on networking.
 Same with graphics devices, which are not covered.

 # Part one: Virtualization

 A Process is a running program.
 The Program itself is lifeless: it just sits there on the disk, a bunch of instructions.
 It is the OS that takes those bytes and gets them running.
-The OS virtualizes the CPU to provide teh illusion that there are nearly an endless supply of CPUs.
+The OS virtualizes the CPU to provide the illusion that there are nearly an endless supply of CPUs.
 The Process never needs to wonder, is a CPU available?

 A context switch is when the OS stops running one program and starts running another on a given CPU.
 Time sharing is a technique used by the OS to share a resource across Processes.
 Space sharing is when a resource is divided up, such as a disk.

 A Process can be described by its Machine State: the memory addresses its writing to, its Program Counter register (PC - aka the Instruction Pointer), etc. The contents of other CPU registers.
 Also the stack and frame pointers, which are used to manage the stack for function params, local variables and return addresses (these are CPU registers).

 How are programs tranformed into processes?
 How does an OS get a program running?
 First it loads its code and static data into memory; into the address space of the process.
 Programs initially reside on Disk in some kind of executable format.

 In early OS, loading was done "eagerly", meaning all at once before running the program.
 Modern OSes perform the process "lazily", meaning by loading pieces of code or data into memory once as they are needed during program execution.

 The OS must also allocate memory for the program's run-time stack (stack for local vars, function params and return addresses...).
 The OS initializes the stack with arguments (on the stack).
 The OS also allocates memory for the program's heap.
 The OS then uses a specialized "mechanism" (low-level hardware instruction) to "jump" to the given program's main() routine on the process' stack.
 Thus transferring CPU control over to the process.

 Process states:
 Running: a processor is executing the process' stack's instructions one by one
 Ready: a Process is ready (code and data loaded, stack set up...) but OS has chosen not to "jump" to its main()
 Blocked: a Process has performed an operation that makes it not ready to run until some other event takes place.
 A Process might be blocked when performing I/O ops like reading from a disk or waiting for a packet from a network.

 The context switch: when a process is blocked, the OS runs a different process that is "ready."
 To do this, it first saves the state of the blocked process' registers, so that the physical registers can be restored with this state later when the process is restarted.

 When a process completes successfully, the OS can clean up any relevant data structures that referred to the now completed process.

 ## Process API

 fork, exec, wait and kill are key apis for a OS Process.
 Each Process has a name which is a number called the Process ID (PID).
 Process control is available in the form of signals.

 `fork()` in c will create a child process.
 The CPU scheduler determines which process runs at a given moment in time.
 Use `wait()` to ensure that the child process has finished. `wait()` maks the program output deterministic because it forces the CPU scheduler to run one program before another at least.

 ### The Shell

 For example, bash or zsh.
 The shell is just a user program.
 It shows you a prompt and then waits for you to type something into it.
 You then type a command (i.e., the name of an executable program, plus any arguments) into it; in most cases, the shell then figures out where in the file system the executable resides, calls fork() to create a new child process to run the command, calls some variant of exec() to run the command, and then waits for the command to complete by calling wait().
 When the child completes, the shell returns from wait() and prints out a prompt again, ready for your next command.
 The separation of `fork()` and `exec()` allows the shell to do a whole bunch of useful things easily.

 With the `pipe()` system call, the output of one process is connected to an in-kernel pipe (i.e queue), and the input of another process is connected to that same pipe.
 Thus the output of one process is used as input to the next.

 ```
 # find all instances of the string "OS" in this file and pipe that to "word count"